City of London swords: Pearl Sword

-According to tradition, the Pearl Sword was presented to the Corporation of London by Elizabeth I of England in 1571 on the occasion of her opening of the Royal Exchange.
-There are approximately 2,500 pearls on the sword's scabbard, from which it gets its name.
+According to tradition, the Pearl Sword was presented to the Corporation of London by Queen Elizabeth I in 1571 on the occasion of her opening of the Royal Exchange.
+There are approximately 2,500 pearls on the sword's scabbard.
 In his footnote to the Diary of Samuel Pepys, Wheatley quotes Hope as saying that it is a "fine sword said to have been given to the City by Queen Elizabeth on the occasion of the opening of the Royal Exchange in 1570" but continues: "There is, however, no mention of such a gift in the City records, neither do Stow nor other old writers notice it.
 The sword is certainly of sixteenth century date, and is very possibly that bought in 1554, if it be not that "verye goodly sworde" given by Sir Ralph Warren in 1545."

 Its blade is 3 ft long and 1+3/4 in wide, and it has a 10+3/4 in hilt.
 It weighs 4 lb 6+3/4 oz without the scabbard.
 The first 20+1/2 in of the blade have been blued and etched with images of fruit, trophies of arms, a quiver of arrows, the City arms and a ship at sail.
 Its scabbard dates back to at least 1808.

-When the King visits the City in State, he is ceremonially welcomed at Temple Bar, its boundary with Westminster, by the Lord Mayor of London, who offers HM the hilt of the Pearl Sword to touch.
+When the Sovereign visits the City in State, he is ceremonially welcomed at Temple Bar, its boundary with Westminster, by the Lord Mayor of London, who offers HM the hilt of the Pearl Sword to touch.
 Before 1641, the monarch would take the sword for the duration of their visit, but in 1641 Charles I was offered it and immediately returned it to the Lord Mayor, a practice that was then carried on.
 The ceremony as a whole dates back to 1215 and the royal charter allowing direct election of the Mayor (now Lord Mayor).
 A similar ceremonial surrendering of the local Sword of State (a sword granted by royal gift or authorised by royal charter) is performed on royal visits to certain other cities, including York.

 At the coronation of George III on 22 September 1761, the Royal Sword of State was mislaid and instead the Earl of Huntingdon carried the Lord Mayor's Pearl Sword for the ceremony.

 In 1977, Queen Elizabeth II mused that should Idi Amin (as President of Uganda) attend her Silver Jubilee uninvited, she might hit him over the head with the Pearl Sword, according to Lord Mountbatten's diary.
 In 2012, the ceremonial surrender of the Pearl Sword was carried out during her Diamond Jubilee.
 In 2016, the Pearl Sword was carried by then-Lord Mayor Jeffrey Mountevans to lead the Queen into St Paul's Cathedral for a service in honour of her official 90th birthday.